matchish/laravel-scout-elasticsearch/README.md

 package.
 Using Scout Extended, you are free to take advantage of all of Laravel Scout’s great features, and at the same time leverage the complete set of ElasticSearch’s search experience.

+If you need any help, [stack overflow](https://stackoverflow.com/questions/tagged/laravel-scout%20laravel%20elasticsearch) is the preffered and recommended way to ask support questions.

+Don't forget :star: it if you like the package. :pray:

 ## :two_hearts: Features

 - [**Zero downtime** reimports]() - it’s a breeze to import data in production.